helxplatform/hubhub-ui/README.md

 ### GitHub Pages Deployment

-As development ramps up, quick deployments to GitHub Pages ([helxplatform.github.io/hubhub-ui/](https://helxplatform.github.io/hubhub-ui/)) by building the application bundle pushing to the `gh-pages` branch.
-A single script handles this: `npm run deploy`.
+As development ramps up, quick deployments to GitHub Pages ([helxplatform.github.io/hubhub-ui/](https://helxplatform.github.io/hubhub-ui/)) is easy by building the application bundle pushing to the `gh-pages` branch.
+A single script handles this process: simply execute `npm run deploy`.